yekanchi/NuPackGrabber/README.md

 # NuPackGrabber
-This is a Simple Shell Script to grab Nuget Packages and Their Dependencies and `.nupkg` files and then export them.
+This is a Simple Shell Script to grab Nuget Packages and Their Dependencies as `.nupkg` files and then export them.